 I have always loved Chocolate Hazelnut Spread (aka a "healthier" version of Nutella).
 In Germany, hazelnuts are very popular.
 I would go as far as to say, that they are the most commonly available nut found in German grocery stores and in their baked goods.
 Every time I eat hazelnuts, it reminds me of my Oma (German grandmother).
 She has always been a talented baker and I credit the time I lived with her over all those years as a teenager and young twenty-something-year-old to what kitchen knowledge I have today.
 The kitchen is where we spent most of our time together and cooking and baking connected us.
-This recipe right here reminds me a bit of my Omas "Nusszopf" which I will make sure to post a recipe for someday on here.
+This recipe right here reminds me of a bit of my Omas "Nusszopf" which I will make sure to post a recipe for someday on here.
 Her recipe calls for chopped hazelnuts rather than Nutella and it's topped with a delicious lemon glaze!

 Makes: about 1-1 ½ cups of Nutella